First Military Wristwatches

 Although officially marked with the British military property mark, the pheon (broad arrow), I do not regard these issued wristwatches as the first British military wristwatches.
 They were only issued late in the war, and only to other ranks who would not be given an allowance to purchase their own wristwatch.
 Wristwatches purchased in the pre-war years, and during the war by thousands of British officers as part of their kit are the true first British military wristwatches.

-The story of wristwatches and their use during the Great War is continued at Great War Trench Watches.
+The story of wristwatches and their use during World War One is continued at World War One Trench Watches.

 If you have any comments or questions, please don't hesitate to get in touch via my Contact Me page.